ScottN13/boxpyShell/README.md

 boxpyShell is a shell i made.
 It has both CLI and GUI thats mostly broken. it has the ability to run user made programs (scripts), read files, and more.
 This work is licensed under the GNU GPL v3 License.
-Made by ValkTheBoxman and Gusic06
+Made by ScottN13 and Gusic06

 # CLI
 Every command is CaSe SeNsItIvE!